Bharannn/fastapi_assign/README.md

 - **FastAPI**: Leverages the speed and efficiency of FastAPI to create robust APIs.
 - **MongoDB**: Utilizes MongoDB as the database for data storage and retrieval.
-- **Modular Structure**: Organized into a clean and maintainable folder structure.

 ## Prerequisites